O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

 <br> **Note**: You don't have to name the resulting files *SAMPLENAME*.merged.fastq, but if you don't you will need to watch for that in the next step and update the code based on what you named it. **This applies for all of the steps and the input / output names.**

 ## Remove Barcodes Sequences
 <br> Dorado is a Nanopore tool that allows you to reference the specific barcoding kit that you used in order to remove the barcpde sequences from your sample sequences.
 In this case, the barcoding kit used is **SQK-NBD114.24**.
 You may need to replace this based on your barcoding kit.
+Not all kits are supported, check that yours is by running ```dorado --help```.
 <br> ```for file in *merged.fastq; do
   base_name=$(basename "$file" .merged.fastq)
   /home/fernandeslab/Desktop/Nanopore-16S/dorado-0.9.6-linux-x64/bin/dorado trim \